 “She’s my sister.”
-Shindia said, looking down at her doll.
+The girl focused on her toy.
 “I really wanted one so mom made her for me.”

-There was a small sound from Nidiyna as she perched on Shindia’s bed and Mateo looked over at her.
-Her eyes were red and her cheeks wet, and she turned away to clear her throat.
+A small sound came from nearby.
+Mateo looked to where Nidiyna perched on her daughter’s bed.
+The woman’s eyes were red and her cheeks wet, and she turned away to clear her throat.

 “I see,” Mateo said, turning back to Shindia.
 “Does Anya help you feel better right now?”

-“Everyone who’s been sick has died,” she said after a pause, her voice small and soft.
+“Everyone who’s been sick has died,” Shindia mumbled.
 “Am I going to die, too?”

-“My stomach hurt a lot,” Shindia said slowly.
-She combed the doll’s hair out with her fingers, lingering on the strands of yarn.
+“My tummy hurt a lot.”
+Shindia combed the doll’s hair out with her fingers, lingering on the strands of yarn.
 “It just felt like there was a deep hole in it.
 I was really hungry but it hurt too much to think about eating.”

-“Can you tell me anything before that?”
-Mateo prompted.
-“Maybe can you think of anything earlier in the day?
+“Can you think of anything earlier in the day that would make your tummy hurt?
 Did you eat something that you didn’t like or drink anything that didn’t taste good?”

-She did and he looked into her mouth.
+She did and he leaned in, analyzing her mouth.
 Her breath smelled sweet.
 He checked her eyes and held a few fingers to her neck to feel her pulse.
 It was weak.